 The food scene in Bogotá is on fire and the drinking and bar scene isn’t too far behind with craft beers and lovingly made cocktails served in bars to suit anyone’s style.
-Our city travel guide to where to drink in Bogotá reveals the best watering holes in the Colombian capital right now.
+Our city travel guide about where to drink in Bogotá reveals the best watering holes in the Colombian capital.

 Bar Enano – The Spanish word enano loosely translates to dwarf in English and everything about Bar Enano, off the main dining room at Bistro el Bandido (which nails the French Bistro vibe and menu – order the coq au vin), is small.
 The handful of tables are tiny.
 The menu offers small bites.
 The antique tableware, exquisitely sourced from antique shops and estate sales in Medellin, is almost doll size.
 The cocktails, on the other hand, pack a big punch.
 The throwback issues of Playboy magazine are the icing on the cake at this intimate spot.